A fresh approach to managing common development tasks like running tests, checking code quality, or building documentation.

 like CI/CD or your coworker's computer.
 It does require the host environment to

-have internet access and wget
+have internet access and wget or curl

 installed, as it transparently downloads a full binary to handle actual